fkarg/fkarg.github.io/drafts/simulacra.md

 ## Conclusion
-People still care about objective reality on levels one and two, wheras someone intends to convey information on level one and intents to get people to act in a certain way on level two.
+People still care about objective reality on levels one and two, whereas someone intends to convey information on level one and intents to get people to act in a certain way on level two.
 Level three is all about making your ideological position well known, and at level four someone has a primary intention of